Scrivener07/Python-Koans/C01/README.md

-# M01 Unit Exercise: Data Types, Variables, and Basic Operations
+# C01 Exercise: Data Types, Variables, and Basic Operations
-Welcome to your first **unit exercise**!
+Welcome to your first exercise!

-This assignment is designed to help you practice Python basics: data types, variables, arithmetic, string operations, and type conversion.
+This exercise is designed to help you practice Python basics: data types, variables, arithmetic, string operations, and type conversion.

 ---

 ## What do I do?
 Read *[M00: Getting Started](../M00/README.md)* to learn how these challenges work.

-Start by reading the **module 1** lesson material on Canvas.
+Start by reading the **lesson 1** study material provided by your instructor.
-Lesson material contains explanations and examples of all the Python concepts you need for this assignment.
+Lesson material contains explanations and examples of all the Python concepts you need for this exercise.

 Here is a general outline of steps you will follow:
-1. Read the lesson material on Canvas.
+1. Read the lesson material on provided by your instructor.
 2. Download and open the provided exercise files in your code editor.
 3. Complete each challenge in `exercise.py`.
 4. Run the unit tests in VS Code or on the command line.
 5. Fix any errors and repeat until all tests pass.
-6. Submit your `exercise.py` assignment file.
+6. Submit your `exercise.py` file.

 ---